javierigea/seed_size/README.md

 =============================
 ![alt text](caption.png)

 R code for the manuscript "Seed size and its rate of evolution correlate with species diversification across angiosperms" by Javier Igea, Eleanor F. Miller, Alexander S.T.
-Papadopulos and Andrew J. Tanentzap. [biorxiv] (http://dx.doi.org/10.1101/053116)
+Papadopulos and Andrew J. Tanentzap.
+[PlosBiology] (https://doi.org/10.1371/journal.pbio.2002792)

 This repository contains the scripts and the raw data required to perform the analyses and generate crude versions of the plots in the manuscript.